 Mandi Is In the State Of Himachal Pradesh, I have yet another legend for you, once when the 10th Guru of Sikhs was on a visit to Mandi, the King invited him to stay at the royal palace.
 The Guru rejected the offer to stay at the palace but agreed to stay in Mandi.
 He put up outside the town in a secluded place, which had once been the hermitage of a sage.

 The king devoted his time to the Guru and therefore he was touched by the king’s devotion and prophesized that Mandi would ever remain safe and if any enemy tries to harm it, bolts from thunder would crush the invader.
 He considered the place as the safest place on the planet earth.

 One would possibly think what might get wrong in this city which is full of temples and devotees but if look at the place geologically the city is located in seismic zone number IV near a fault line.
 Yeah, I know the geological talk is out of our league but long story short due to its geological features the area is prone to EARTHQUAKES.
 The place has witnessed it several times even before.

 Adventure tourism in Mandi has gained huge importance in recent years due to its thick forest cover, picturesque hills and endlessly flowing river Beas.
 Mandi offers a location for kind of adventure sports.
-One such location is Sundernagar, a small place at the edge of the valley and has some of the tallest trees found in the state of Himachal Pradesh.

 The climate is a bit colder and the tree covers make it a perfect spot for adventure lovers to go and explore nature at its best.
 You can luckily witness the number of bird species and walk through the trees in the dense forest and becomes more challenging as you rappel down the rocking cliff.
 It also includes hiking, trekking, mountaineering, and skiing.